 RESIDENCY PROGRAM COORDINATOR: The Residency Program Coordinator is responsible for the scheduling and coordination of the weekly Resident Core conferences, Surgical Skills Labs, Journal Clubs, Near Miss, Morbidity & Mortality Conferences, and Grand Rounds.
 She is responsible for all administrative aspects of the program, including processing travel and vacation requests, reimbursements, purchasing educational materials, managing evaluations, as well as coordinating the Annual In-Service Exam and Resident Research Day.
-The office is located in ENT Clinic and Administration Building at 720 N Bond Street and the phone number is 217-545-4777.
+The office is located in St. John's Pavilion, Room 5B501 and the phone number is 217-545-4777.